bbmokhtari/django-translations/docs/guide/querysets.rst

 QuerySets
 *********

-This module provides an in depth knowledge of the translatable querysets.
+This module provides an in depth knowledge of the Translations querysets.

 Make querysets translatable
 ===========================